Do LLMs Adhere to Label Definitions? Examining Their Receptivity to External Label Definitions: Experiments, Results, and Analysis

 This dissociation highlights a deeper competence–performance gap in LLMs: while definitions enhance the models’ ability to articulate conceptual relationships in explanations (competence), they do not always shift the fast, categorical processes underlying prediction (performance).
 Our results suggest that explanation generation and classification rely on partially distinct subsystems, with external definitions influencing deliberative reasoning more readily than decision-making boundaries.
 Recognizing this gap is crucial for deploying LLMs in high-stakes applications where both accurate predictions and trustworthy explanations are required.

 The fact-checking task (\textbf{\textsc{wice}}) reveals a different pattern.
-While \textit{GPT-4} shows modest benefits from definitions (25\% MCC improvement with \textit{adjusted definitions}), \textbf{all models demonstrate remarkably consistent F1 scores for explanation alignment regardless of definition condition}—a striking contrast to the variable impacts seen in other metrics and tasks.
-This unusual stability aligns with findings from Lin et al.~\citep{lin2024incontext}, suggesting that for evidence identification tasks, which require factual recall rather than conceptual understanding, models rely primarily on distributional patterns learned during pretraining rather than explicit definitional guidance.
+While \textit{GPT-4} shows modest benefits from definitions (25\% MCC improvement with \textit{adjusted definitions}), \textbf{all models demonstrate remarkably consistent F1 scores for explanation alignment regardless of definition condition}, a striking contrast to the variable impacts seen in other metrics and tasks.
+The stable explanation F1 on \textsc{wice} across definition conditions is consistent with its evidence-selection format (supporting sentence indices), which relies more on claim–evidence matching than label semantics\footnote{Minor wording/citation correction relative to the published proceedings version.}.

 These findings extend our understanding beyond the earlier knowledge conflict experiments by demonstrating that not only does definition sensitivity vary by model and domain, but \textbf{the specific integration strategy can dramatically affect both classification performance and explanation quality—sometimes in opposing directions}.
 The phenomenon mirrors what Wei et al.~\citep{wei2022emergent} termed ``emergent abilities'' in language models, where certain capabilities appear only under specific combinations of model architecture, task domain, and prompt structure—a finding with significant implications for how these models should be deployed in real-world applications.